georgit/dist-sys-exercises/lec-5/README.md

  You can see that the server will regain the lost data from the backup file named discoveryData.txt that contains information of all the conversion servers that registered with the system before crash.
 If the file is not found or it is not created yet then a new file will be created and data will be stored in that file.
+ We also keep a separate copy of the dictionary in memory, in case the first becomes corrupted somehow.
+This is not likely to happen, however.
 Faults handled: System crash, File not available.

-#### Scalability
+#### Scalability and Load Balance
 In order to address scalability, we randomly select a conversion server, so all the available conversion servers share the load.
-Random selection gives almost equal chance to every conversion server.
+Random selection gives equal chance to every conversion server.
+This has the benefit of being easy conceptually, while requiring minimum maintainability effort.
+It is a simple and neat solution that makes full use of every server.

-#### Load Balance
-In the discovery server, if there are multiple conversion servers that can provide the same conversion type, when a client requires the conversion type, we decide to select one of them randomly.

 #### The Client
 Compile: javac convClient.java